35th Parachute Artillery Regiment: First World War (1914–1918)

 The regiment fought in World War I in a series of battles, receiving four citations at the orders of the armed forces.
 The regiment played an active role during the First Battle of the Marne.
 For the 35th Artillery Regiment, combat battles included corps-à-corps with artillerymen defending their equipment straight down to the bayonets and for which the regiment was cited at the orders of the armed forces.
 In 1915, the regiment took part in the Offensive of Champagne and was seen appropriated with a citation at the orders of the armed forces.
 On March 30, 1916, the 35th Artillery Regiment 35e R.A engaged in the Battle of Verdun for four weeks and then made way to the Battle of the Somme during the same year.
 In 1917, the regiment took part in numerous battles at Chemin des Dames including the Battle of La Malmaison on October 23, 1917.
 On March 31, 1918, the 35th Artillery Regiment 35e R.A. was found again mounting charges around artillery equipments down to the bayonets similarly to the early worst hours of 1914.
 For this occasion the regiment was awarded the Fourragere with colors of the Croix de guerre 1914–1918.
 Some of the worst hours for the regiment were endured on May 27, following which a reorganization took place 2 month later.
 Accordingly, the regiment participated to the final combats of the conflict.
 In September, the regiment supported the assault on Souin.
 In October, the regiment shouldered the offensive on Somme-Py.

 In 1919 and with five citations at the orders of the armed forces for acts of valor, the regiment received the privilege on February 17 to bear wearing the Fourragere with ribbon colors of the Médaille militaire.

 Second World War (1939–1945)

 During the Battle of France in 1940, two-thirds of the regiment was destroyed while covering the Dunkirk evacuation of Allied troops.
-The regiment was dissolved after the invasion of 1942.
+The regiment was dissolved after Case Anton, the German invasion of Vichy France, of 1942.